 NEMA Metal Enclosure Manufacturing

 Steel, aluminum, stainless steel, and other metallic NEMA enclosures and enclosure parts can be made by bending, forming, drawing, roll forming, and stamping sheet metal in the required shapes.

 Aluminum sheet metal is easier to fabricate into a box or enclosure shape because the metal has high ductility and high formability.
 While aluminum sheet metal can be easily formed, aluminum enclosures are also manufactured via die casting and extrusion.

 Aluminum is softer than steel and easier cut or machine.
 Aluminum is so soft even woodworking carbide saw blades can cut it.

-NEMA Metal Enclosures – Metals of Construction
+NEMA Metal Enclosures –

-Steel Enclosures - Steel is widely used to form enclosures because of its strength and malleability.
+Steel is widely used to form enclosures because of its strength and malleability.
 Steel is a commercial iron alloy that contains carbon.
 Low carbon steels such as 1020 or 1010 are softer and easy to form.
 Steel or stainless steel has far more impact resistance compared to plastic.

 In a busy, factory environment, a heavy-walled coated steel or stainless steel enclosure will withstand denting and impacts better than aluminum or plastic enclosures.
 While a fork truck might dent a steel enclosure, the same impact will likely smash a fiberglass or plastic enclosure into pieces.